ClickHouse/clickhouse_vs_snowflake/insert_performance/README.md

 ## Assumptions

-- the GCS bucket and Warehouse/Service are located in the same provider and region - GCE `us-central-1` in our case.
+- The GCS bucket and Warehouse/Service are located in the same provider and region - GCE `us-central-1` in our case.
 - In order to optimize insert performance, we have followed [Snowflakes best practices](https://docs.snowflake.com/en/user-guide/data-load-considerations-prepare) and kept Parquet files around 150MB.
+A [test with smaller files](./small_files/README.md) (around 10MB) confirmed the need to follow these best practices.
+-

+Note: These results use a standard MergeTree for ClickHouse.
+Results demonstrating ClickHouse's ability to linearly scale insert throughput with CPU can be found under [shared_merge_tree](./shared_merge_tree/).

 ## Schemas